oracle-samples/db-sample-schemas/README.txt

 		log file directory: $ORACLE_HOME/demo/schema/log

         NOTE: Use your own passwords.

+2.3     Verify the connect string for the database.
+For illustration
+        purposes, the value of <connect_string> for database pdb is:

+                connect_string: localhost:1521/pdb

+        The connect_string may also be a valid tnsnames.ora entry.

+        NOTE: Due to referencing external tables under the sample schema directory, the sample schema files must be extracted on and mksample executed on the host containing the database.

-2.3	Invoke the Sample Schema creation script.
+2.4	Invoke the Sample Schema creation script.
 Using the values listed
-	in Sections 2.1 and 2.2, the command would look like this:
+	in Sections 2.1, 2.2, and 2.3 the command would look like this:

 	SQL> @?/demo/schema/mksample <SYSTEM_password> <SYS_password>
  		<HR_password> <OE_password> <PM_password> <IX_password>
 		<SH_password> <BI_password> EXAMPLE TEMP
-		$ORACLE_HOME/demo/schema/log/
+		$ORACLE_HOME/demo/schema/log/ localhost:1521/pdb

 	The mksample script lists all the objects created in the data dictionary.